10 things you might not know about Dublin!

 10. Some sophisticated Dublin sums helped to land a man on the Moon!
 (To hit their lunar target, Apollo astronauts used quaternion algebra, invented in Dublin in 1843 by Sir William Rowan Hamilton.)

-Want to hear more ingenious stories?
-Join us for one of our great, entertaining ingenious Dublin walking tours.
-And check out our Atlas of Ingenious Ireland.
+For more ingenious stories, join us for one of our fun and informative ingenious Dublin walking tours.